Cornwall Stands with Ukraine

 In Cornwall we will do what we can to support people escaping the war in Ukraine.
 In addition, we want to reach out to Ukrainian residents currently living in Cornwall, and anyone with friends and families affected by, or concerned about, events in Ukraine.

-In line with government guidance we will work with refugee sponsors to;
+In line with government guidance we will work with hosts to:

-- Complete safeguarding checks, initially we are seeking a basic DBS for every adult in the sponsors household
+• Complete safeguarding checks, initially we are seeking a basic DBS for every adult in the host household

-Once satisfactory information is sent to the Council we will make approvals in the governments data base usually within 24 hours.
+Once satisfactory information is sent to the Council we will make approvals in the government database.

 Cllr Linda Taylor, leader of Cornwall Council, has said: